jattoh-octo/AKS-Module-/README.md

 ## Usage

-This module is optimized to work with the [Claranet terraform-wrapper](https://github.com/claranet/terraform-wrapper) too which set some terraform variables in the environment needed by this module.
+This module is optimized to work with the [ terraform-wrapper](https://github.com//terraform-wrapper) too which set some terraform variables in the environment needed by this module.
-More details about variables set by the `terraform wrapper` available in the [documentation](https://github.com/claranet/terraform-wrapper#environment).
+More details about variables set by the `terraform wrapper` available in the [documentation](https://github.com//terraform-wrapper#environment).

 The helm and kubernetes providers must be defined at the root level and then passed to the module via the provider block as in the examples.

 <!-- BEGIN_TF_DOCS -->
-## Global versioning rule for Claranet Azure modules
+## Global versioning rule for  Azure modules

 | Module version | Terraform version | AzureRM version |
 | -------------- | ----------------- | --------------- |